CSU-KangHu/HiTE/README.md

 # Alternatively, you can download the zip file directly from the repository.

 cd HiTE && python configure.py

+source ~/.bashrc # or open a new terminal
 ```

 For common issues related to installation and usage, please visit: [https://github.com/CSU-KangHu/HiTE/wiki/Issues-with-installation-and-usage](https://github.com/CSU-KangHu/HiTE/wiki/Issues-with-installation-and-usage)